 Area: 68,000 km²

-The other largest forest in the world is Tongass National Forest which is also a key mention in our list.
+The other largest forest in the world is the Tongass National Forest, which is also a key mention in our list.
 The largest national forest of the USA, it’s a temperate rainforest and is home to a large number of endangered species of both flora and fauna.
-The Tongass National Forest offers both shelter and livelihood to over 75,000 people and consists of islands, mountains, glaciers, etc. It is also home to the largest number of bald eagles and various species of brown bears, moose, porpoises, humpback whales, mountain goats, killer whales, sea otters, hair seals, black bears, wolves.
+The Tongass National Forest offers both shelter and livelihood to over 75,000 people and consists of islands, mountains, glaciers, etc. It is also home to the largest number of bald eagles and various species of brown bears, moose, porpoises, humpback whales, mountain goats, killer whales, sea otters, hair seals, black bears, and wolves.

 Rainforest of Xishuangbanna